 Texas National Guard guidance discouraging soldiers from saving drowning migrants draws scrutiny

-BROWNSVILLE, Texas (TEXAS TRIBUNE) - The recent death of a National Guard soldier who drowned trying to save migrants in the Rio Grande has led to increased scrutiny of the Texas Military Department’s policy discouraging service members assigned to Operation Lone Star, Gov. Greg Abbott’s border mission, from engaging in water rescues.
+(TEXAS TRIBUNE & MILITARY TIMES) - The recent death of a National Guard soldier who drowned trying to save migrants in the Rio Grande has led to increased scrutiny of the Texas Military Department’s policy discouraging service members assigned to Operation Lone Star, Gov. Greg Abbott’s border mission, from engaging in water rescues.

 Hours after The Texas Tribune and Military Times reported that troops along the river — including Spc.
 Bishop Evans, who died last month trying to rescue a migrant — lacked flotation devices and rescue training, the agency’s leader Maj.
 Gen. Thomas M. Suelzer told lawmakers that troops are advised not to jump in the water to avoid risks.